voidyman/TwitterPullCounts/README.md

 You will need a few things in place before you can run the code directly.

 1) The websites for which we need the data are in the excel file SniffTest_Sources_adfontesmedia.
 Modify this for your own purposes.
-The code only gets the counts for websties.
+The code only gets the counts for websites.
 2) Create a python file called twitter_auth.py with the following lines

 ```